 \section{Introduction}

 \IEEEPARstart{D}{istributed} estimation has received close attention in the past decade due to its extensive applications in various fields, such as biological networks, online machine learning, and smart grids \cite{Sayed2013Diffusion,Kar2012TIT}.
 Different from traditional centralized estimation, the observations of distributed estimation are collected by different sensors in the communication network.
-Therefore, a network communication is required to fuse the observations from each sensor.
+Therefore, network communication is required to fuse the observations from each sensor.
 However, in actual distributed systems, observations may contain sensitive information, and the network communication may lead to sensitive information leakage.
 For example, medical research usually requires clinical observation data of patients from different hospitals, which involves the patients' personal data \cite{Li2018DPDOL,Smith2011Privacy}.
-Motivated by this practical background, this paper investigates how to achieve distributed estimation while ensuring that the observations do not leak.
+Motivated by this practical background, this paper investigates how to achieve distributed estimation while preventing leakage of the observations.

 The current literature offers several privacy-preserving methods for distributed systems.
 One of the methods is the homomorphic encryption method \cite{ZhuHM2018PPDO,Hadjicostis2020PPDA,Regueiro2021Privacy-enhancing,Li2024scis}, which provides high-dimensional security while ensuring control accuracy.
 Another commonly used method is the stochastic obfuscation method \cite{HuGQ2021Nash,Farokhi2019ensuring,Gratton2021TIFS,Wei2024SCIS,Nozari2017DPAC,Jayaraman2018NIPS}, which has the advantages of low computational complexity and high timeliness.
-Other methods include the state decomposition method \cite{WangYQ2019decomposition} and the privacy mask method \cite{Altafini2020system-theoretic}. \MODIFY{Especially, for the distributed estimation problem, \cite{Liu2018gossip} proposes an observation perturbation differential privacy method, while \cite{WangJM2022IJRNC,WangJM2023JSSC,WangYQ2023online} give output perturbation differential privacy methods.
+Other methods include the state decomposition method \cite{WangYQ2019decomposition} and the privacy mask method \cite{Altafini2020system-theoretic}.
+Specifically, for the distributed estimation problem, \cite{Liu2018gossip} proposes an observation perturbation differential privacy method, while \cite{WangJM2022IJRNC,WangJM2023JSSC,WangYQ2023online} give output perturbation differential privacy methods.
 The methods in \cite{WangJM2022IJRNC,WangJM2023JSSC,Liu2018gossip,WangYQ2023online} provide strong privacy, but their communication relies on the transmission of real-valued messages, which causes quantization errors and high communication costs when applied to digital networks based on quantized communications.